DAZ 3D has recently made available to all the users the 4.8 beta version of DAZ Studio, with the Iradium subtitle.

 DAZ Studio 4.8 Iradium beta: where and how to download it

 If in the past you have never downloaded a DS beta, you can get your copy of DAZ Studio 4.8 Iradium by going on this page.

-Start the DAZ Install Manager, click the gear icon in the upper right to enter the options, move to the Downloads tab, put a check mark on Public Build and click on the Accept button.
+Start the DAZ Install Manager, here you can read a tutorial on how to use it, click the gear icon in the upper right to enter the options, move to the Downloads tab, put a check mark on Public Build and click on the Accept button.